List of Stargirl characters: Thunderbolt

-Thunderbolt (voiced by Jim Gaffigan in season 2, Seth Green in Season 3) is 5th Dimension Genie that resides in a pink pen.
-He requires strict rules to grant wishes such as the user has to use specific wording when making a wish, Thunderbolt cannot grant a wish that would kill anybody, he cannot grant the same wish twice, and he cannot grant a wish that would bring anyone back from the dead.
-According to Pat Dugan, Thunderbolt was a dangerous weapon.
-Thunderbolt and Johnny Thunder were with the Justice Society of America until they were attacked by the Injustice Society, during which Johnny was killed by Brainwave and Thunderbolt was left trapped in his pen for over 10 years after Johnny wished for him to return to it and wait for a new owner that was like him.
+Thunderbolt (voiced by Jim Gaffigan in season 2, Seth Green in Season 3) is a fifth-dimensional genie who resides in a pink pen.
+He requires strict rules to grant wishes: the user has to use specific wording when making a wish, cannot directly wish for death, cannot receive the same wish twice, and cannot resurrect the dead.
+Thunderbolt and Johnny Thunder were with the JSA until they were attacked by the Injustice Society, during which Johnny was killed by Brainwave and Thunderbolt was left trapped in his pen for over 10 years after Johnny wished for him to return to it and wait for a new owner that was like him.

-In season two, Mike gets ahold of the pen and befriends Thunderbolt.
-Following a confrontation with Shade however, Mike unknowingly wishes for the pen to end up in better hands, causing it to be teleported to his friend Jakeem Williams' house.
-Mike later found out about Jakeem owning Thunderbolt when larger foods started appearing in Blue Valley.
-Thunderbolt later assists Stargirl's JSA and their allies fight Eclipso where he tries to shock Eclipso.
-Jakeem later wishes for Eclipso to be toast causing Thunderbolt to turn Eclipso into toast during Stargirl and Jennie's final attack on him.
+In season two, Mike obtains the pen and befriends Thunderbolt.
+Following a confrontation with Shade, Mike unknowingly wishes for the pen to end up in better hands, causing it to be teleported to Jakeem Williams.
+In season three, Thunderbolt becomes Jakeem's companion.